 A relentless right-wing dynamo whose pinpoint crosses fueled Italy's top clubs and national team in the 1990s.

-Diego Fuser emerged from the youth ranks of Torino to become a defining figure of Italian football's golden era.
-His career was a tour of the peninsula's most storied clubs—Milan, Lazio, Roma, and Parma—where his unique blend of raw power and technical precision made him a constant threat.
-More than just a winger, Fuser combined the stamina of a marathon runner with a hammer of a shot, capable of changing a game with a single burst down the flank or a thunderous strike from distance.
-While he lifted trophies like the UEFA Cup and Serie A title, his most enduring legacy is the archetype he embodied: the complete, hard-running, two-way wide midfielder who could dominate his corridor for ninety minutes.
-His 25 caps for Italy, including appearances at Euro 1996 and the 1998 World Cup, cemented his status as a trusted component of the Azzurri machine.
+Diego Fuser won the UEFA Cup with Parma and a Serie A title with Lazio.
+Born in 1968, he emerged from the youth ranks of Torino to play for Milan, Lazio, Roma, and Parma.
+His blend of raw power and technical precision made him a constant threat on the wing.
+He combined the stamina of a marathon runner with a hammer of a shot, capable of changing a game with a burst down the flank or a thunderous strike from distance.
+Fuser earned 25 caps for Italy, appearing at Euro 1996 and the 1998 World Cup.
+He embodied the complete, hard-running, two-way wide midfielder who could dominate his corridor for ninety minutes.

 1965–1980